rlwest/GamePlayer/README.md

 # GamePlayer

-Run agent by running "Main.py" using python 3
+Run agent by running "xxx_Main.py" using python 3

+Replace xxx to run different models.
+See repository for available Main files.